Bee Pollen Benefits, Facts and Information -

 Many experts believe that the natural hormones contained in bee pollen, along with a wide range of nutrients, magnesium, essential fatty acids and zinc, help to support the male urinary and reproductive systems.
 It is generally considered that men over the age of thirty could benefit from bee pollen’s ability to help prevent the onset of prostate disorders.

-How is Bee Pollen processed for human consumption?
+How is it processed?
 The beehive is a remarkably efficient workplace constructed and operated in a way that has remained unchanged for millions of years.
 The beehive contains a brood chamber where the Queen bee lays her eggs.
 The brood chamber is the larger of several chambers within the beehive, the smaller chambers are where the worker bees store the honey and pollen.

 The pollen is collected in “pollen traps”.
 In commercial hives, these traps are created by the beekeeper and consist of mesh wire with small apertures which brush the legs of the bee as it enters the hive.
 The pollen granules then fall into a tray, which is removed by the beekeeper.

-In most cases, little or no ‘processing’ is performed on the pollen after it is removed from the hive in its granulated state.
-It is purged or sifted of any foreign particles, and then packaged and generally frozen.
+In most cases, little or no ‘processing’ is performed on the product after it is removed from the hive in its granulated state.
+It is purged or sifted of any foreign particles, and then packaged and often frozen.

-A more convenient way of consuming pollen is in capsule form.
-Bee pollen if processed correctly, contains all of the nutritional content of the raw pollen but has a much longer shelf-life, typically 3 or 4 years.
+A more convenient way of consuming the product is in capsule form.
+If processed correctly, it contains all of the nutritional content of the raw pollen but has a much longer shelf-life, typically 3 or 4 years.
 It has no regulatory status, it is considered a food and not a herb or vitamin supplement.
 There are no guidelines for effective daily dosages, but many people take upwards of 5000mg per day.

 Bee pollen is a nutritive power-house providing a vast array of potential benefits to our health.
 Termed a ‘super-food’ and labeled by ancient cultures as ‘The Food of the Gods’, bee pollen contains all of the essential nutrients to sustain life.